dingherself/phil-324/syllabus.md

 **Two modules are assigned each week for the first six weeks of the course.** During Week 7, you will be asked to complete a take-home final exam.
 For each module, you are expected to:

-- Do all assigned readings as you follow and fill out the reading guide;
+- Do all assigned readings as you follow and complete the reading guide;
 - Watch all assigned lectures; and
 - Participate in the weekly case discussion.

 There is no firm deadline by which you must do the readings and watch the lectures.
 However, the reading guides, case discussions, and all other assignments have specific due dates.

-If there are circumstances that prevent you from participating in the course or meeting certain deadlines, please don’t be afraid to let me know.
+If there are circumstances that prevent you from participating in the course or meeting certain deadlines, please don’t be afraid to reach out.
 My policy on late assignments, extensions, and make-ups is explained [below](#late-assignments-extensions-and-make-ups).

 ### Discord Server

 This semester, I want to try out the idea of using a Discord server as our shared virtual classroom and social space.
-On Discord, you can connect with other students, discuss course materials, study together, ask me quick questions (for questions that require long answers, it’s often better to set up an appointment with me), and video/voice conference.
-My hope is that the Discord server can help bring the class together as a community even though we are all online and scattered all over the world.
+On Discord, you can connect with other students, discuss course materials, study together, ask me quick questions (for questions that require long answers, it may be better to set up an appointment with me), and video/voice chat.
+My hope is that the Discord server can help bring the class together as a community even though we are online and scattered all over the world.

 I will post the link to join our Discord server on D2L.

 ### Optional Virtual Coffee Breaks

 In addition to individual office hours by appointment, I will host a virtual coffee break every week.
-The coffee break is exactly what it sounds like: it’s a coffee break, not another lecture.
-It’s also strictly optional.
-I will be there to answer any questions you might have or just to chat more about something that caught your interest.
+The coffee break is exactly what it sounds like: it’s a coffee break, not another lecture, and it’s strictly optional.
+During the coffee break, I will be hanging out in one of the Discord voice channels to answer questions you might have or just to chat more about something that caught your interest.
 I will circulate a doodle poll at the start of the course to get a sense of what might work for different students, and I will try to rotate the days/times so that as many people as possible can participate.

 ### Are You New to Philosophy or Law?
 (Welcome!!)

 The readings assigned in this course are unique in that they are written by legally-minded philosophers and philosophically-minded legal scholars.
 For this reason, they can be challenging to read, especially if you are new to philosophy or law.
 It’s *okay* if you feel you don’t understand every word (a good dictionary is your friend!), or that you do understand every word but just can’t put them together in a way that makes sense, or that you more or less understand all the sentences but are still at sea about what exactly the author is saying or doing.
 These experiences are very common and not indicative of your potential to thrive in this class.

 You should expect to read (at least certain parts of) the text more than once.
 Reading philosophy/law is not a talent we are born with; rather, it is a skill that has to be acquired through practice.
 There is a lot to learn just from the *process* of putting effort into making sense of these difficult readings.
-I hope you will find the reading guides particularly useful, and please never be afraid to come to office hours to discuss passages you find puzzling!
+I hope you will find the reading guides particularly useful, and please never be afraid to come ask questions about passages you find puzzling!

 ### Workload

 The university requires at least 135 hours of work by each student for a 3-credit course like ours, and so you should expect to spend an average of 20 hours every week working on this course.
 Around a third of these will be so-called “contact hours”—that is, watching recorded lectures and discussing with your peers and the instructor.
 The rest will be spent on readings and assignments.

 I understand this is not a trivial time commitment.
 I also know you are already working incredibly hard by taking a summer course.
-What I really hope to see, then, is that all of you will be able to get the most out of this class.
+I really want all of you to get the most out of this class.
 All the hours you spend reading, thinking, discussing, and writing will be rewarding in the end.

 ### Please Don’t Procrastinate!